ismael-benitez/wordpress-in-docker/README.md

   `docker exec -it apache vendor/bin/wp --allow-root dotenv salts regenerate`

-  Or, you can cut and paste from the [Roots WordPress Salt Generator][roots-wp-salt].
+  Or, you can cut and paste from the [Roots WordPress Salt Generator](https://roots.io/salts.html).

 9. Add theme(s) in `web/app/themes` as you would for a normal WordPress site.